US sends F-16 fighter jets to protect ships from Iranian seizures in Gulf region - ExBulletin

 Speaking to Pentagon reporters, the official said the United States would send F-16 fighter jets to the Gulf region this weekend to reinforce the A-10 attack jets that have been patrolling there for more than a decade. ‘one week.
 The move comes after Iran tried to seize two tankers near the strait last week, opening fire on one of them.

-The defense official, who spoke on condition of anonymity to provide details on military operations in the region, said the F-16s will give air cover to ships moving through the waterway and increase the military visibility in the region, as a deterrent for Iran. .
+The defense official, who spoke on condition of anonymity to provide details on military operations in the region, said the F-16s will give air cover to ships moving through the waterway and increase the visibility of the army in the region, as a deterrent for Iran. .

-The US Air Force says Russian fighter jets once again came dangerously close to US drone planes over Syria on Thursday, setting off flares and forcing MQ-9 Reapers into evasive maneuvers .

-The Titanic and Titan wrecks lie on the ocean floor, separated by 1,600 feet and 111 years of history.

 The US Navy said in both cases that the Iranian navy ships backed off when the USS McFaul, a guided-missile destroyer, arrived on the scene.